-We have audited the accompanying consolidated financial statements of Communities In Schools of Greater Tarrant County, Inc. and Affiliate, which comprise the consolidated statement of financial position as of August 31, 2021, and the related consolidated statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of Communities In Schools of Greater Tarrant County, Inc. and Affiliate, which comprise the consolidated statement of financial position as of August 31, 2022, and the related consolidated statement of activities, functional expenses and cash flows for the year then ended, and the related notes to the consolidated financial statements.